 The Reflective Universe Hypothesis

-The Reflective Universe Hypothesis proposes that if the universe is computational, its very computation entails a higher-order causal manifold whose projection constitutes the universe’s observable output.
+The Reflective Universe Hypothesis proposes that if the universe is computational, its very computation entails a lower-order causal manifold whose projection constitutes the universe’s observable output.
 Discovering or disproving that domain defines the ultimate boundary between science and metaphysics.

 1. Premise: The Universe as a Machine